cjsimon/MovieCodingProject/specs/2 - Functional/3 - Implementation Notes.md

 ### E2E

 I've used Selenium in the past, and, as with the CI tool, I wanted to try something new to compare it against.
 I decided to give Microsoft's [Playwright](https://playwright.dev/) a try since it seems to support the three major browser engines I'm most interested in, which are the engine runtimes I have picked to target and supprt for this application: Firefox's, Chrome's (and Edge's), and Safari's.
-It also has many different language bindings, including Python.
+It also has many different language bindings for its API, including Python bindings.

 ## Services

+For the App and the Api containers, according to typical hardened image standards and best practices, you shouldn't be using the root user to install, manage and run project-level dependencies, but a project-level user, like Apache for php containers, or some python user for a python runtime.
+I didn't have time to look into this.

 ### App

 #### Frontend

-I decided to keep this part of the project simple due to time constraints; although, at first, I wanted to try to use react and a few simple components, just to try out [Material UI](https://github.com/mui/material-ui) again.
-If I remember correctly, I haven't used Material UI since working with React Native around 2016-2018.
-I stumbled upon the library again while researching for this project, and wanted to try it out with just plain React.
+I decided to keep this part of the project simple due to time constraints; although, at first, I wanted to try to use React and make a few simple components just to try out [Material UI](https://github.com/mui/material-ui) again.
+I haven't used Material UI since working with React Native around 2016-2018.
+I had stumbled upon the library again while researching for this project, and had wanted to try it out with just plain React this time.

+Before starting this project, I had recently been playing with [EJS templates](https://ejs.co/) (the same ones [Express](https://expressjs.com/en/api.html#app.engine) makes use of) and a modern, custom [HTML Imports](https://www.w3.org/standards/history/html-imports.html/) shim in an attempt to conjure up a simple client-side component/templating library for fun.
+Since this was a simple test-case project, instead of relying on a more robust, standardized, and cookie-cutter framework, like React, I decided to rope in my alpha framework instead to see how well it'd currently fair against a real-world project.
+As it stands now, I'm not certain that the way the EJS templates and html imports are fetched is CSP Compliant; for that endevour, I will be looking into how React and Angular deal with seemingly dynamic html and js content rendering.
+(Early on, AngularJS and 2 used to use ajax under the hood—I'm not sure if that's still the case).
+But, yes, under normal circumstances, React could be preferable, even for a simple project such as this one.

 ### API

 #### Models

-The models should probably eventually inherit a base model class, which contains the work for establishing the late class binding, loads the common imports(if possible?), and defines the common serialization methods.
+The models should probably eventually inherit a base model class, which can contain the work for establishing the late class binding, loading the common imports(if possible?
+Seems like it), and defining the common serialization methods.

 ### Database